yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/gin.md

 ## Overview

-In YugabyteDB, tables and secondary indexes are both internally stored as key-value entries.
+In YugabyteDB, tables and secondary indexes are both internally key-value stores.
-For tables, the key-value store maps primary keys to values.
+For tables, the key-value store maps primary keys to the remaining columns.
 For secondary indexes, the key-value store maps index keys to primary keys.

 **Regular indexes index columns.**